heanuea/Timetabling-System-represented-in-Neo4j-/README.md

 # Timetabling-System-represented-in-Neo4j

+## Introduction

+This project is mostly a documentation detailing the design of the database and prototype Neo4j database using data from GMIT Timetable.
-The database should store information about student groups, classrooms, lecturers, and work hours – just like the currently used timetabling system at GMIT.
+The database should store information and relationships about student groups, classrooms, lecturers, and work hours – just like the currently used timetabling system at GMIT.
+The document will show the full design and decisions i made as to what data is represtended for example what Nodes, labels and relationships are represting that data.

-# Neo4j
+####Tools Used

+  - Neo4j IDE (discription below)
+  - Cypher Query Languge
+  - NotePad
+  - Internet(main resource in reserch)

+#Neo4j
 [![N|Solid](https://cldup.com/5bTnsjvMSD.png)](https://neo4j.com/nsolid)

-# What is NEO4j
+#What is NEO4j

   - Neo4j is a graph DataBase
   - It is Acid, all data modifications is downloaded within a transaction.
 Transactional processing ensures data reliability.